 You have to be willing to master the core knowledge that drives the Universe’s existence.
 The core knowledge of the Universe is that selfless consciousness rules the Universe.
 Selfless consciousness recognizes at all times that it does not exist for itself.
 Selfless consciousness knows that it exists only in relation to others and that others are part of its existence.

-You see, you are actually bigger than your experience of loss and trauma.
+You are bigger than your experience of loss and trauma.
 You exist in relationship to all things.
 You are universal.
-The Quantum Field is an aspect of the Universe…here lie your past, present, and future.
-Reach in, open yourself to what’s possible, and get what you need to create your new life.
+And therein exist infinite possibilities to get what you need to create your new life.

 GIFT: You will find your Life Purpose

 Digging deep into your personal resources to get yourself out of uncomfortable or difficult circumstances will unearth treasures that will reveal to you what you’re made of.
 From this, you will find your calling.
 Because you will have found yourself through:

 • the courage to persevere in the face of an unknown future.

 • the courage to persevere without external aid from tools or others.

 • the courage to tend your own wounds.

 • profound creativity in designing new applications to deal with what you’re facing.